-In my case, with the help of prayers, we got approved with 15 days Single Entry Visa to Japan.
+In my case, with the help of prayers, we all got approved with 15 days Single Entry Visa to Japan.
 We’re only gonna stay there for 5 days so this will do.
-J We got it after a week because we applied a day before the APEC Summit week.
+We got it after a week because we applied a day before the APEC Summit week.
 It was a nerve-wracking moment and we were really nervous about the result like it’s some kind of an exam to pass.
 If one got denied, all our preparations have to be revised.
-Also, Japan is our very first international travel.
+Also, Japan was our very first international travel.
 Thank God it was approved!

-Most first timers to Japan will be approved with this Visa details, but that still depends on how are you going to support your stay.
+Most first-timers to Japan will be approved with this Visa details, but that still depends on how are you going to support your stay.
 People who had been to Japan before and applied for the 2nd time will mostly get a multiple-entry visa.
 People who have more than enough to support their stay is also eligible for a multiple-entry visa even if it’s the first time they apply.

 FREQUENTLY ASKED QUESTIONS

 Q: Do we need an agency or we should apply personally?